howardbdev/howardbdev.github.io/_posts/2017-10-12-react_redux_final_project_blog_-_love_beer.markdown

         this.props.history.push('/beers/' + `${this.props.beers[this.props.beers.length-1].id}`)

 Ugly, for sure.
 And, of course, it won't work if the request takes more than one second to come back.
-NBD, though, as the user would just be looking at a form and the beer would be there upon navigating to the beers index.
+NBD, though, as the user would just be looking at an empty form (it resets after submission) and the beer would be there upon navigating to the beers index.
 If anyone comes up with something more elegant, I'd love to know about it!
 (I did find some elegant solutions, but they were for static urls and instances where there was no need to wait for a good response from a back-end API.)

 I am excited to continue to learn React/Redux, and see how it evolves.
 Snappy, single-page apps are becoming more common, and now I can build them!!!